 As an engineer you will need to identify real-world problems and design creative approaches to solve them.
-You may develop your critical thinking abilities when reviewing complex, and sometimes controversial information from sources, or showcase your creativity by developing innovative design approaches in laboratory and practical work.
+You may develop your critical thinking abilities when reviewing complex, and sometimes, controversial information from sources, or showcase your creativity by coming up with innovative design approaches in laboratory and practical work.